 The access point, when acting as an authenticator, receives requests from end devices that want to communicate with the network and forwards these requests to the authentication server.
 It also distributes the WEP keys to end devices that are communicating with it.
 Before you configure the access point as an authenticator, the access point should be installed and configured to communicate with the wireless end devices.

 To configure the access point as an authenticator

-1 From the main menu, click Security, and then click 802.1x.
-The 802.1x screen appears.
+1 From the main menu, click Security and then click the radio security that you are configuring.
+This screen appears.